sveltejs/cli/README.md

 ## Contributing

-Please file an issue for discussion before sending a PR for a new adder.
-Most new adders will likely be recommended to be implemented as community adders.
-This repository will only hold a very limited number of adders at the maintainers discretion that address widely held needs, are considered best-in-class, and are widely used in the Svelte community.
+Please file an issue for discussion before sending a PR for a new addon.
+Most new addons will likely be recommended to be implemented as community addons.
+This repository will only hold a very limited number of addons at the maintainers discretion that address widely held needs, are considered best-in-class, and are widely used in the Svelte community.

 ## Supporting Svelte